How to Transition From FTE to Self-Employed (Guide)

 GATE

-While it’s exciting to take control of your career path, lifestyle and income, there are also many questions surrounding how to become a consultant.
-What steps should you take to prepare?
-What do you need to start an independent business?
+While you might be excited to take control of your career path, lifestyle, and income, you may also have many questions about how to become a consultant.
+What steps should you take to prepare for going independent?
+What do you need to start your business?
 How do you leave your employer?
-Successful independent professionals come from all walks of life, but they share a common trait of being planners.
-They are savvy professionals who do their research, ask good questions and work towards their goals.
-Deciding to go independent involves thinking through many aspects of how self-employment will affect your life from preparing financially to considering how you will handle benefits, retirement savings, and childcare management.
-Look for real-life advice and references before taking the leap.
+Successful independent professionals come from all walks of life, but they share a common trait: strong planning skills.
+They are savvy professionals who do their research, ask good questions, and work hard every day to achieve their goals.

-Whether inspired by a life change, or a lifelong entrepreneurial calling, you want to take control of your destiny and strike out on your own.
+Whether driven by a significant life change or a long-held dream of independence, you seek to take control of your future and venture out on your own.
 But how do you know if you’re ready?
-Independent consultants are a diverse group, but there are a few common traits that emerge.
-Use the following list of traits associated with successful independents to help you assess your readiness and identifyareas where you may need help.
+Independent consultants are a diverse group, but there are a few common traits that all of them have in common.
+Use the following list of traits associated with successful independents to help you assess your readiness and identify areas where you may need further support.

 - An identifiable, sellable talent?